antimof/UxPlay/README.txt

     using Video4Linux2 (vl42), which supports both 32- and 64-bit
     systems, unlike deprecated OpenMAX (omx), which is being dropped by RPi distributions in favor of v4l2.
-(For GStreamer \< 1.22, a [patch](https://github.com/FDH2/UxPlay/wiki/Gstreamer-Video4Linux2-plugin-patches)
+(For GStreamer \< 1.22, a backport of changes from the GStreamer development branch is needed: this has now been done by Raspberry Pi OS (Bullseye); for other distributions a
+    [patch](https://github.com/FDH2/UxPlay/wiki/Gstreamer-Video4Linux2-plugin-patches)
-    to the GStreamer Video4Linux2 plugin, available in the [UxPlay Wiki](https://github.com/FDH2/UxPlay/wiki), is required, unless your
+    to the GStreamer Video4Linux2 plugin, available in the [UxPlay Wiki](https://github.com/FDH2/UxPlay/wiki), is required.)
+See
-    distribution has made a backport of changes from the development branch.)
-See [success
+    [success
     reports](https://github.com/FDH2/UxPlay/wiki/UxPlay-on-Raspberry-Pi:-success-reports:).

 -   **New**: Support for running on Microsoft Windows (so far only